 Non-attachment

 Noticing your pleasant and unpleasant experiences needs to be backed by a deep knowing that everything is going to pass.
 This realization helps you move through the tough times, as well as not become overly dependent on the nice things in your life.
-Over time, it also enables the famous endeavour of — because you realize that who you are at any point in time is contextual and fluid.
+Over time, it also enables the famous endeavour of seeing through the illusion of a fixed ego — because you realize that who you are at any point in time is contextual and fluid.

 Equanimity